After spending our time in Europe traveling only overland by car or train, we were posed with the task of getting from Stockholm to Helsinki.

 I believe the most booked are their standard private rooms but they are basic.
 The Deluxe Cabin we opted for is right in the middle between the shared dorm style and the luxury suites and we found it the perfect choice as a married couple.

 Exciting Views from the Top Deck

 I think our favorite part about taking the ferry from Stockholm to Helsinki was the views.

-Starting in the city and slowly progressing into more of a rural area, we eventually left civilization all together and couldn’t help but dream up ideas of exploration in the remote areas of Sweden.
+Starting in the city and slowly progressing into more of a rural area, we eventually left civilization altogether and couldn’t help but dream up ideas of exploration in the remote areas of Sweden.

 The top deck of the ship allows for sweeping panoramic views of the areas that you sail through and you really can’t beat that.

-We can’t imagine having missed all the scenery and were instantly glad we had opted to sail instead of fly from Stockholm to Helsinki.
+We can’t imagine having missed all the scenery and were instantly glad we had opted to sail instead of flying from Stockholm to Helsinki.

 The whole of the evening was spent sailing past small chains of islands, some inhabited but most of them just empty.

 The area is very rustic and filled with photography opportunities if you’re willing to hang out on the top deck.
 We lucked out and had some great weather, albeit a bit windy, there was no rain.